-I'll tell you!
-Just as things seem quiet I ditch out to TGI Friday's and when I come back… the main server for Mobile17 is down and Apple’s switching to Intel!
-Wait a second… there's no way that's happening… is there?
-Let’s break things down.
+I'll tell you! — Just as things seem quiet on a Friday night, I ditch out to T.G.I.
+Friday's, and when I come back… the main server for Mobile17 is down, and Apple is reportedly switching from PowerPC to Intel chips! … Wait a second, there's no way that's actually happening, is there?